HomeEmotional health and wellbeing support for young adults (16-25 years old)Emotional Health Support

 Time Out (Healthy Minds) will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
 Time Out is a self referral scheme to help you feel good, make friends and support you to relax, socialise and do something for yourself.
 Phone: 01422 345154 or 07388 990 229.

 Time Out have also launched a Listening Line which provides support and advice for 10-19 year olds.
-The line is open on Wednesday’s from 1pm-4pm.
-Phone: 01422 345154.
+Open Monday-Friday.
+Text: 07418 311736 to book an appointment.

 ChatHealth is an NHS-approved secure and confidential text messaging service.
 TEXT 07480 635297 (young people) to start a conversation with an experienced clinician from 9.00am to 5.00pm, Monday to Friday.
 Messages outside this time will receive an automated response letting you know when you will receive a reply, and who to contact to get immediate help.
 Texts will cost the same as a standard text or will come out of your contract message allowance.